TurboWindX/CGCDReportParser/README.md

 # CGCDReportParser
+Why use it:
 - It is cross-platform
 - It has a GUI
 - It uses C# OpenXML to parse the report into multiple DocX.
 - It uses python docx2pdf library to convert DocX to PDF
+- Oh and it also saves time with Jira and stuff

 Usage:
 - Run the software (Either as is or in a python venv)